At the end of this lesson, students will …

 new column.
 For instance we can use it to convert the units of weight

-from g to mg, making a new column, weight_mg
+from g to mg, making a new column, weight_mg.

-Here I’m also introducing the arrange()
+Here I’m also introducing the arrange() function, which

 sorts the data frame in ascending order by a given column or columns.

-could be used to sort in descending
+arrange(-mean_weight) could be used to sort in descending

 order instead.